Tibial Fractures: the Good, the Bad and the Ugly. The Rationale for a Safe Approach to Treatment

-Accredition Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of California, Irvine School of Medicine and VuMedi.
+Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of California, Irvine School of Medicine and VuMedi.
 The University of California, Irvine School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-The University of California, Irvine School of Medicine designates this live activity for a maximum of 2 AMA PRA Category 1 Credits™.
+Designation Statement: The University of California, Irvine School of Medicine designates this live activity for a maximum of 2 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Dr. Mohamed Sukeik discloses that he currently has no financial interests/relationships or affiliations with a commercial interest in relation to this activity.